 Remember the showrooms are designed to market all the possibilities of materials and looks.

-They are trying to appeal to a variety of customers so there is a little bit of everything shown.
+They are trying to appeal to a wide variety of customers so there is a little bit of everything on display.

 That said there is usually a lot going on and the look is often trendy, not timeless, and lacking a focal point.